-Efforts will be made to respect holidays when considering holiday schedules.
-It is up to the program director to structure or assign leave during holiday periods, such as December and January, in such a manner to maintain quality patient care and fairness to residents and to assure compliance with duty hour requirements.
+Efforts will be made to respect cultural preferences when considering holiday schedules.
+The program director will structure or assign leave during holiday periods to ensure quality patient care, while considering equity, fairness, and compliance with duty hour requirements.

 Note: Pharmacy residents have a slightly different vacation policy to ensure the programs are in alignment with the ASHP program requirements and board eligibility requirements.
 Pharmacy residents should abide by their program policy regarding vacation time.